-Vice-President: Megan Dowdle
+President: Megan Dowdle

-I am a fourth year PhD student in the Integrated Program in Biochemistry working in the laboratory of Prof. Michael Sheets.
+I am a fifth year PhD student in the Integrated Program in Biochemistry working in the laboratory of Prof. Michael Sheets.
 We are interested in a translational repressor called Bicaudal-C, which helps to establish cell identity in early development by regulating the expression of mRNAs.
 I am currently working to determine how Bicaudal-C recognizes its mRNA targets and identifying the proteins that Bicaudal-C interacts with to conduct its repression activity.
 When I am not in lab, I like going to concerts, reading comic books, and watching The CW.